 PGA, a non-profit, non-partisan international network of 1,100 legislators in more than 140 elected parliaments around the globe, aims to promote peace, democracy, the rule of law, human rights, gender equality and population issues.

 PGA operates under the political direction of the Executive Committee and the International Council.
 The Executive Committee meets twice a year to decide on PGA's future programme activities.

 PGA is a network of individual members of parliament committed to action on PGA’s core vision, programmes and campaigns.
 This global network of individual MPs is supported by a PGA National Group structure in parliaments around the world.

 PGA Legislators have contributed directly to 76 of the 122 ratifications/accessions to the Rome Statute of the International Criminal Court (ICC) (as of June 2012).

 PGA Membership is open to individual legislators from elected parliaments.
-Currently it consists of over 1,100 members in approximately 139 parliaments.
+Currently it consists of over 1,100 members in more than 140 parliaments.

 In 1980, PGA initiated an Annual Parliamentary Forum during the United Nations General Assembly.
 The primary goal was to develop the role of parliamentarians in international politics by organizing a UN Parliamentary Forum at each General Assembly.

 Since 1996,PGA has held the Defender of Democracy Awards in conjunction with its Annual Parliamentary Forum.The Defender of Democracy Award is presented to individuals who have made significant progress in strengthening democracy and democratic practices.

 PGA is grateful to its donors for their generous support and to our individual donors for their generous contributions.

 Under PGA's International Law and Human Rights Programme and coinciding with the year in which the Rome Statute of the ICC entered into force, PGA members launched the Consultative Assembly of parliamentarians for the ICC and the Rule of Law.